-The ACT Europe Forum Ukraine Appeal Staff, facilitated by the appeal lead, will coordinate with ACT's Requesting Members in each country of operations to facilitate the flow of information and to increase the complementarity of activities and avoid duplications.
-The ACT Europe Forum Coordination Structure will update progress from the field for various local and international actors, especially ACT Funding Members.
+The ACT Europe Forum Ukraine Appeal Staff, facilitated by the appeal lead, coordinates with ACT's Requesting Members in each country of operations to facilitate the flow of information and to increase the complementarity of activities and avoid duplications.
+The ACT Europe Forum Coordination Structure jointly with the ACT Secretariat will update progress from the field for various local and international actors, especially ACT Funding Members.

-The ACT Europe Forum Ukraine Appeal Staff and Funding Members also bring technical expertise in programmatic areas, such as social cohesion, protection, livelihoods, WASH, psycho-social support, advocacy, providing cash assistance and basic needs which may be shared with Requesting Members for the integrated response.
-ACT Europe Forum in coordination with the secretariat will provide capacity building support to Requesting Members to enhance the integration of international standards and implementation in programming.
+The ACT Europe Forum Ukraine Appeal Staff and Funding Members also bring technical expertise in programmatic areas, such as social cohesion, protection, livelihoods, WASH, psycho-social support, advocacy, cash assistance, and basic needs that may be shared with Requesting Members for the integrated response.
+ACT Europe Forum in coordination with the Secretariat will provide capacity-building support to Requesting Members to enhance the integration of international standards and implementation in programming.